 #3 May Be Cheaper Than FHA Insurance

-Some borrowers are opting for LPMI more often if they are getting an FHA house loan.
+Some borrowers are opting for LPMI more often if they get a FHA home loan.
 FHA insurance, which is called MIP or Mortgage Insurance Premium, has been going up in price in recent years.
 Some find that they can pay less for their mortgage insurance by having the lender pay the full price of it up front for them.

 FHA mortgages are an excellent product, but the potential downside is paying higher mortgage insurance costs.